Wildfire Insurance: Coverage, Costs & Getting Insured in Fire-Prone Areas

 Why Insurers Are Dropping Homeowners in Wildfire Zones

 The January 2025 Los Angeles wildfires (primarily the Palisades and Eaton fires) were the costliest wildfire event in U.S. history.
-As of March 2026, the California Department of Insurance reports insurers have paid roughly $22.0 billion in combined claims across the two fires, with ultimate insured industry losses projected in the $25 to $30 billion range by Moody's and up to $39.4 billion by Milliman's actuarial analysis.
-These numbers have pushed insurers to aggressively pull back from high-risk markets.
+As of the California Department of Insurance's wildfire claims tracker, 41,800 claims have been filed, 40,377 claims have been partially paid, and $23.7 billion in claims has been paid to date.
+Moody's estimates that insured losses from the LA fires remain in the $25 to $30 billion range, largely driven by the Palisades and Eaton events, and these numbers have pushed insurers to aggressively pull back from high-risk markets.

 Non-Renewals Continue in WUI Areas